Levani1111/vue-interface/README.md

 # vue-interface
-This is an appointment app booking and management system with features for searching and sorting.
+This is an appointment booking and management system with features for searching and sorting.

 ### Using objectives
 * use Vue.js